centminmod/wordpress-plugin-mirror-poc/readme.md

 2. **Cloudflare R2 Storage**: An S3-compatible object storage system used to cache [plugin ZIP files](#cached-plugin), [ZIP file checksums](#mirrored-plugin-checksums) and [plugin JSON metadata](#mirrored-wordpress-plugin-api-end-point).
 Cloudflare R2 S3 object storage has free egress bandwidth costs so you only pay for object storage and read/writes to object storage.

+3. **Cloudflare DQ SQLite Database (optional)**: Optional [Cloudflare D1 SQLite databases](#14-cloudflare-d1-sqlite-database-support) for adding WordPress plugins' JSON metadata and JSON checksum information.

-3. **Bash Script**: A local client that orchestrates the plugin download process, interacts with the WordPress API, and communicates with the Cloudflare Worker.
+4. **Bash Script**: A local client that orchestrates the plugin download process, interacts with the WordPress API, and communicates with the Cloudflare Worker.

 ### System Advantages